DevOps-Represent/DevOps-Girls-Serverless-Bootcamp-4/clickops-todo/README.md

-### Building a serverless website in AWS
+### Building a serverless website in AWS via the 'Clickops' method

 ## What we are going to do

 In this practical session, we will

 - Create a S3 bucket and configure it as a web server
 - Load the static pages of our website to the bucket
-- Create an API Gateway
-- Create a DynamoDB and add some TODOs
+- Create a DynamoDB
 - Create a Lambda that updates our site based on changes to the DynamoDB
+- - Create an API Gateway

 Let's take a look at how this hangs together and what we're going to be creating!